 - Limiting screen time to one hour a day could help the kids focus on activities that are beneficial to them. - The parents could discuss with their children and decide what shows the kids can watch.
-Not all cartoons are appropriate for children.
-Some cartoons are aimed at adolescents and it might be too confusing for the child to watch.
-A lot of cartoons promote violence as well. - The parents could talk to the kids about what is real and what is not.
-Often cartoons do not portray life realistically and this could help them avoid dangerous situations. - If the children consume other forms of digital media, the parents could try to limit the usage of television even further to enable the kids to learn from real life and have time for physical activities.
+Not all cartoons/shows are appropriate for children/adolescents.
+A lot of cartoons/shows promote violence as well. - The parents could talk to the kids about what is real and what is not.
+Often cartoons/shows do not portray life realistically and this could help them avoid dangerous situations. - If the children consume other forms of digital media, the parents could try to limit the usage of television even further to enable the kids to learn from real life and have time for physical activities.